Tips for Teamwork

 The Importance of Proper Case

-When submitting claims via VLW York Employer Accident Report Portal, the text case that you use has a downstream impact.
-Keep in mind that the text you enter is ingested into York’s Claim System, just as it is entered into VLW.
+When submitting claims via VLW Sedgwick Employer Accident Report Portal, the text case that you use has a downstream impact.
+Keep in mind that the text you enter is ingested into Sedgwick’s Claim System, just as it is entered into VLW.
 Entering the injured worker’s name in all uppercase text or all lowercase text impacts the quality and efficiency of letters that are produced from within the claim system.
 If entered in all CAPS the inside address and salutation of an MCI letter would read:

 P.O.
 BOX 1140